Interstate 75 in Florida: Northern Florida

-At the Hillsborough–Pasco county line (south of SR 56 (exit 275)), I-275 rejoins I-75 (at exit 274, southbound only) and I-75 changes into a southwest–northeast trajectory as it passes through Pasco, Hernando, and Sumter counties where it runs through parts of the Withlacoochee State Forest on its way to the junction with Florida's Turnpike (exit 328, accessible from southbound I-75 only (although northbound travelers can access the Turnpike from I-75's exit 329 and follow SR 44 to the Turnpike's exit 304)).
-Widened median segments exist in northern Pasco, Hernando, and Sumter counties north of County Road 476B (exit 309).
+At the Hillsborough–Pasco county line (south of SR 56 [exit 275]), I-275 rejoins I-75 (at exit 274, southbound only) and I-75 changes into a southwest–northeast trajectory as it passes through Pasco, Hernando, and Sumter counties where it runs through parts of the Withlacoochee State Forest on its way to the junction with Florida's Turnpike (exit 328, accessible from southbound I-75 only [although northbound travelers can access the Turnpike from I-75's exit 329 and follow SR 44 to the Turnpike's exit 304]).
+Widened median segments exist in northern Pasco, Hernando, and Sumter counties north of CR 476B (exit 309).
 Some of these median segments are actually considered part of the Withlacoochee State Forest itself.
 The Withlacoochee State Trail runs beneath I-75 between US 98/SR 50 (exit 301) and the Hernando–Sumter county line, where it also crosses over the Withlacoochee River.
 All of I-75 from the Georgia border to Tampa is three lanes in each direction, unless closed for construction.
 This is to accommodate for the immense number of tourists and vacationers that come to Florida.

 After Florida's Turnpike, I-75 changes into a general southeast–northwest trajectory, which is sustained to the Georgia state line and beyond.
 I-75 passes beneath the Cross Florida Greenway, which contains a land bridge built across the highway in 2001 between exits 341 and 350, before entering the city of Ocala, and passing by the cities of Gainesville and Lake City and crosses I-10 at an interchange before entering the state of Georgia, near Valdosta.

 I-75 runs closest to US 41 except between Tampa and High Springs.
 It runs closer to US 301 between Ellenton and Temple Terrace, and again from Dade City to Sparr.
 From Belleview to Lake City, it runs closest to US 441.